History of lighthouses: Europe

-During the middle age times, Roman lighthouses fell into disuse, but some remained functional, such as the Farum Brigantium, now known as the Tower of Hercules, in A Coruña, Spain, and others in the Mediterranean Sea such as the Lanterna at Genoa.
+During the European Middle Ages, many Roman lighthouses fell into disuse.
+Some did remain functional, such as the Farum Brigantium, now known as the Tower of Hercules, in A Coruña, Spain, and others in the Mediterranean Sea, such as the Lanterna at Genoa.
 As navigation improved, lighthouses gradually expanded into Western and Northern Europe.
-One of the oldest working lighthouses in Europe is Hook Lighthouse located at Hook Head in County Wexford, Ireland.
-It was built during the medieval period, in a sturdy –circular design.
+One of the oldest working lighthouses in Europe is Hook Lighthouse, located at Hook Head in County Wexford, Ireland.
+It was built during the Middle Ages in a sturdy, circular design.

 A century later, in the Late Middle Ages, a 40 ft tower was built by Edward the Black Prince at Cordouan near the Gironde estuary.
 One hundred years later, in 1581, Henri III asked architect Louis de Foix to build a new one.
 Building the lighthouse took twenty-seven years and was finally completed in 1611.
 The tiered Cordouan symbolized French maritime power and prestige.
-The interior had sumptuous king's apartments, decorated pillars and murals.
-Its upper level was rebuilt between 1780 and 1790 increasing the height from 49m to 60m and incorporating an Argand lamp and one of the first parabolic mirrors which was turned by clockwork developed by a clockmaker of Dieppe.
+The interior had sumptuous king's apartments, decorated pillars, and murals.
+Its upper level was rebuilt between 1780 and 1790, increasing the height from 49m to 60m and incorporating an Argand lamp and one of the first parabolic mirrors which was turned by clockwork developed by a clockmaker in Dieppe.
 The tower later became the first to use the revolutionary Fresnel lens, in the early 1820s.)

-In Britain, lighthouses were privately owned and the right to collect dues was by warrant either from a local authority or the crown.
-The abuse of these licenses led to foreign ships fearing to seek refuge on the south coast of England for fear of being boarded with demands, and to the loss of a number of ships, most notably the Dutch merchant ship Vreede in 1800 with the loss of 380 lives.
+In Britain, lighthouses were privately owned, and the right to collect dues was by warrant, either from a local authority or the crown.
+The abuse of these licenses led to foreign ships fearing to seek refuge on the south coast of England for fear of being boarded with demands and to the loss of a number of ships, most notably the Dutch merchant ship Vreede in 1802 with the loss of 380 lives.

 With the increasing number of ships lost along the Newcastle to London coal route, Trinity House established the Lowestoft Lighthouse in 1609, a pair of wooden towers with candle illuminants.
-Until the late 18th century, candle, coal, or wood fires were used as lighthouse illuminants, improved in 1782 with the circular-wick oil-burning Argand lamp, the first ‘catoptric’ mirrored reflector in 1777, and Fresnel’s ‘dioptric’ lens system in 1823.
+Until the late 18th century, candle, coal, or wood fires were used as lighthouse illuminants.
+This was improved in 1782 with the circular-wick oil-burning Argand lamp, the first ‘catoptric’ mirrored reflector in 1777, and Fresnel’s ‘dioptric’ lens system in 1823.
 The Nore lightship was established as the world's first floating light in 1732.